MantasPauliukonis/survival-clicker2-proposal/README.md

 Each organ has it's own set of skills.
 Character starts with all skills at level 0 (hidden by default).
 Once unlocked levels goes up to 1 (of base level).
 Actual level is calculated adding governed attribute, active effects and base level. *(formulae TBD)*

-Skills level up as actions associated with them are executed *(debatable)*.
+Skills level up as actions associated with them are executed *(debatable and should be discussed)*.
 Actions fill experience bar of each corresponding skill.

 As skill level increases various perks are unlocked.